 - Brings healthier and smoother skin!
-Provides hydration, treats sunburns, and prevents wrinkles.
+Provides hydration, treats sunburns and prevents wrinkles.
 When combined with Vitamin B12, avocado oil can be an effective remedy for psoriasis.

 Simple Avocado Preparations

-The best thing with avocados is they are very easy to prepare and eat.
+The best thing about avocados is they are very easy to prepare and eat.
 You can just simply open one, get the seed and scoop out the fruit to eat!
 Within a few minutes, you can taste and enjoy a healthy avocado.
 You can make our own avocado recipes as well!
-Here's a video to start off with some simple methods to prepare this amazing fruit.
+Here’s a video to start off with some simple methods to prepare this amazing fruit.

 4 Easy and Healthy Avocado recipes you can make at home!
 (8.26 minutes)